0xfnzero/0xfnzero/README.md

 ---

 ## 📂 Featured Open Source Projects
 - [sol-trade-sdk](https://github.com/0xfnzero/sol-trade-sdk) — A comprehensive Rust SDK for seamless interaction with Solana DEX trading programs.
+This SDK provides a robust set of tools and interfaces to integrate PumpFun, PumpSwap, Bonk, and Raydium CPMM functionality into your applications.
 - [solana-rpc-install](https://github.com/0xfnzero/solana-rpc-install) — Solana Node Installation Guide: Optimize Ubuntu system parameters to allow the Solana node to run on more affordable servers while maintaining good performance and block synchronization speed.

 > For more projects, please check out my [GitHub Repositories](https://github.com/0xfnzero?tab=repositories)